Skip to main content

 Origin: It originates from the anterior surface of the sacrum, which is the triangular bone at the base of the spine.

-Insertion: The muscle fibers run from the sacrum and converge to attach to the greater trochanter of the femur, which is the large bony prominence located on the outer side of the upper thigh.
+Insertion: The muscle fibers run from the sacrum and converge to attach to the greater trochanter of the femur — the large bony prominence located on the outer side of the upper thigh.

 Relation to the Sciatic Nerve: The piriformis is closely associated with the sciatic nerve, which either runs beneath or, in some individuals, through the muscle.
 This close proximity is the reason why the piriformis is often implicated in sciatic pain.